RyanLandDev/Colossus/README.md

 ## Support

-If you need help using the framework, please join our [Discord server](https://discord.gg/j7fmJYxPKf).
+If you need help using the framework, please contact me on Discord at `ryandev.` or join our [Discord server](https://discord.gg/j7fmJYxPKf).